kadel/rhdh-local/README.md

    #   connection: ':memory:'
    ```

-## Using VSCode to debug backend plugins
+## Developers: Using VSCode to debug backend plugins

-You can use RHDH-local to debug your backend plugins using VSCode.
-Here is how you can do it:
+You can use RHDH-local with a debugger to to debug your backend plugins in VSCode.
+Here is how:

-1. Start RHDH-local with debug compose file
+1. Start RHDH-local with the "debug" compose file

    ```sh
    # in rhdh-local directory